 The American Woman Quarters Program hopes that the public will become involved and get excited about the selection process.
 Lee thinks that this program is “a good organizing tool that communities should use, and have children kind of tell stories and do their research and come up with who they think the women submitted should be.”

 Maya Angelou and Sally Ride

-Maya Angelou and Dr. Sally Ride have been chosen as the first women to be featured on the American quarter.
-In January 2022, quarters featuring their faces will be in circulation throughout the United States.
+Maya Angelou and Dr. Sally Ride were chosen as the first women to be featured on the American quarter.
+In January 2022, quarters featuring their faces entered into circulation throughout the United States.

 Dr. Maya Angelou (April 4, 1928–May 28, 2014) was best known as an author, poet, and Civil Rights Activist.
 She is the author of more than 30 books and has received more than 50 honorary degrees.
 Her highly influential 1969 autobiography I Know Why the Caged Bird Sings became a national bestseller and was nominated for a National Book Award in 1970.
 During the 1960s, she worked with both Martin Luther King Jr. and Malcolm X.

 In 1993, Angelou read her poem “On the Pulse of Morning” at former President Bill Clinton’s inauguration.
 In doing so, Angelou became just the second poet in history to read a poem at a presidential inauguration, and the first African American and woman to do so.
 Her audio recording of the poem ended up winning a 1993 Grammy Award for the Best Spoken Word category.
 She passed away on May 28, 2014, at age 86.